KARthiKReddY563/VSDSquadron_FPGA_mini/README.md

  - Configure the correct communication port:

-  - Go to Tools > Project Settings
+  - Go to Tools > Project Settings.

- - In the Communication tab, select your COM port (COM7 in your case)
+ - In the Communication tab, select your COM port (COM9 in my case).

-- Verify the speed is set to 9600 bps (not the default 115200)
+- Verify the speed is set to 9600 bps (not the default 115200).

-- Ensure other settings are correct: 8 data bits, 1 stop bit, no parity, and no flow control
+- Ensure other settings are correct: 8 data bits, 1 stop bit, no parity, and no flow control.